blobotic/vling/src/problems/naclo/2022/b-sol.md

 From sentence 6 in B1, we can deduce :sol["ayı"=bear].
 We can now do part b with sentence 4 as reference.
 Adding the suffix to *ayı*, we finally have "Kim ayıyı gördü?".

 We recognize "whom" is our object and "bee" is our subject on line 6, giving us kimi for whom (object).
-Finally, our response becomes Ayıyı kimi gördü?
+Finally, our response becomes Ayı kimi gördü?

 Solution written by Allen Yang